Probely/farcaster-onprem-agent/README.md

   docker logs -ti probely-agent
   ```

-  If everything is running correctly, you should see an output similar to:
+  If everything is running correctly, you should see output similar to:
   ```
   Starting local DNS resolver     ... done
   Setting HTTP proxy rules        ... done